 Pro and Consumer ThunderBolt DrivesSeagate had an early lead with it's ThunderBolt GoFlex drives and adapters.
-Western Digital recently jumped on the ThunderBolt bandwagon with it's dual-drive WD My Book Thunderbolt Duo 4TB Drive.
+Western Digital jumped on the ThunderBolt bandwagon with it's dual-drive WD My Book Thunderbolt Duo 4TB Drive.
 Western Digital in particular has been rather agressive making backward compatible USB 3.0 SuperSpeed hard drives standard across it's line of portable and desktop drives.
 Anticipate they'll probably bring a broader range of ThunderBolt port drives to market rather quickly -- and branch into the solid-state disk market as well.
 There's just too much money to be made - and too many benefits to the consumer - to drag their heels on ThunderBolt for very long.
 Otherwise, LaCie will eat their lunch...

 ThunderBolt interfaces directly to a computer's internal PCI-Express bus.
 So it can be an 'On-Ramp' for other legacy peripheral bus technologies.
 We'll soon see a wide range of ThunderBolt adapters, converters and bridge devices to USB 3.0 SuperSpeed, USB2, FireWire, eSata and other types of external drives and devices.
 This will provide compatibility with a wide range of existing high-speed disks, peripherals AND computer displays.

 ThunderBolt Backup Drives - Now..
 And Later

 One of the most important computer accessories to own is a backup disk.
 Ideally, one with multiple interfaces and a fast drive mechanism for quick backups and data transfers.
-External ThunderBolt hard drives bring unprecedented back-up speeds to large video libraries, music files, drive copying and cloning - as well as super-quick incremental and full backups.
-External Thunderbolt backup drives using either spinning platter HDD or SSD flash memory drives are finally here.
-After initially targeting PRO markets first, truly affordable consumer drives with ThunderBolt ports are now available with prices under $200.
+External ThunderBolt hard drives bring unprecedented back-up speeds to large video libraries, music files, drive copying and cloning -- as well as super-quick incremental and full backups.
+External Thunderbolt backup drives using either spinning platter HDD or SSD flash memory drives are available.
+After initially targeting PRO markets first, more affordable consumer drives with ThunderBolt ports have trickled-down with price points under $200.

 Shipping Computers With Built-In ThunderBolt Ports

 The first shipping computers with Thunderbolt ports were the flagship models of Apple's MacBook Pro series.
 These were followed by single and dual ThunderBolt port iMac models 2 months later.
 Then the Mac mini and MacBook Air got ThunderBolt port updates.
 With the completely redesigned Macintosh Pro cylinder model, ALL Apple computers now include ThunderBolt or ThunderBolt II interfaces.